Air taxis traveling 150 mph and quietly ferrying passengers up to 60 miles over the sunny skies of Los Angeles could become a reality in three years.

 Palo Alto-based Archer Aviation, which is developing electric vertical takeoff and landing aircraft vehicles, announced Tuesday it would launch its first transportation network here by 2024 in collaboration with the city's Urban Movement Labs, which is also working with other companies to develop delivery robots and drones.

-- Hundreds of Delivery Robots Are Coming to Los Angeles - dot.LA ›
+- Ride-Hailing Service Alto Debuts in Los Angeles - dot.LA ›

 - Overair Raises $145M To Fly Its Electric Aircraft Prototype - dot.LA ›